freecores/ion/src/opcodes/readme.txt

 Read ../readme.txt for some warnings on the makefile configuration.

-The makefile will build a binary that you can run in the software simulator:

-    slite opcodes.bin

-It will build a vhdl test bench at /vhdl/tb/mips_tb1.vhdl (overwriting) that you can try on your VHDL simulator with script sim_tb1.do.
+It will build a vhdl test bench at /vhdl/tb/mips_tb2.vhdl (overwriting) that you can try on your VHDL simulator with script sim_tb2.do.
 The provided script and the VHDL code have some dependence on Modelsim, see project readme file.

+The makefile will too bouild some bionaries that you can run in the software
+simulator:

+    slite --bram=opcodes.bin --xram=opcodes.data

 This code can't be used on real hardware (i/o is far too simple).